quanterall/HaskellMaterials/basics/03-type-classes.md

   {-# MINIMAL (+), (*), abs, signum, fromInteger, (negate | (-)) #-}
 ```

+These are the operations constraining our generic types with `Num` gets us.
+The `MINIMAL` part means
+that in order to satisfy the `Num` constraint we need to provide at least the listed functions, and
+the `|` part means that we can define `negate` **or** `(-)` and it'll use a default version for
+the other if we don't specify it.

 #### Exercises (Num)

 1. Define a function that takes a `[a]` and returns the sum of all elements.
 The return value type